Excessive Force, Brutality, and Unlawful Shootings by the Police in New York State

 The Most Popular Legal Remedies for Victims and Survivors

-The two most popular remedies for the use of excessive force by police are filing a civil lawsuit under Section 1983 of the US Code.
+The most popular remedy for the use of excessive force by police is filing a civil lawsuit under Section 1983 of the US Code.

 Filing a Civil Lawsuit for Injunctive Relief and/or Money Damages under Section 1983 of the U.S. Code